Practice Feedback

 Complaints Procedure

-Complaints should be addressed to our Practice Manager, Heidi Raza, who acts as our Complaints Officer.
+Complaints should be addressed to our Management team.

-If you prefer, you may request an appointment with Heidi to discuss your concerns in person.
+If you prefer, you may request an appointment to discuss your concerns in person.
 During this meeting, she will explain the complaints procedure and ensure your concerns are handled promptly and sensitively.

 What to Include in Your Complaint